mrwonko/PySixense/doc.markdown

 ### PySixense.GetData(controller_index, index_back)

-Returns status and a PySixense.ControllerData with the data from index_back polls ago (0 - PySixense.GetHistorySize()-1) for the given controller
+Returns status and a PySixense.ControllerData with the data from index_back polls ago (in range [0, PySixense.GetHistorySize() - 1]) for the given controller

 ### PySixense.GetHistorySize()